- If the Alt F4 is not working in Windows 10 the problem might be because the FN lock is disabled.

 The Alt + F4 key combo, when pressed, closes the currently active window.
 However, some users have reported the Alt F4 not working Windows 10 issue.

-Apart from closing the currently active windows, Alt F4 combo also helps you shut down, hibernate, sleep or sign out of your computer.
+Apart from closing the currently active windows, the Alt F4 combo also helps you shut down, hibernate, sleep or sign out of your computer.
 Now, if this key combo is not doing anything, it may require fixing.

 What do I do if Alt F4 is not working in Windows 10?